 \section{The sea surface height budget}

 At sufficiently large horizontal scales, ocean flows have a small aspect ratio and nearly satisfy hydrostatic balance,

-where $p$ is pressure, $\rho$ is density, $g$ is the gravitational acceleration, and $z$ is the vertical coordinate.
+where $p$ is pressure, $\rho$ is density, $g$ is the gravitational acceleration, and $z$ is the vertical coordinate referenced to the long-term Eulerian mean position of the sea surface.
 Integrating this balance from the seafloor at $z = -H$ to the surface at $z = h$ and denoting the bottom and surface pressures as $p_\mathrm{b}$ and $p_\mathrm{a}$, respectively, we obtain

-In the approximation, we use the fact that surface density variations away from the reference $\rho_0 = \qty{1024}{\kilo\gram\per\meter\cubed}$ are small compared to the reference value and that the sea surface height variations~$h$ are small compared to the reference water depth~$H$.
+In the approximation above, we use the fact that surface density variations away from the reference $\rho_0 = \qty{1024}{\kilo\gram\per\meter\cubed}$ are small compared to the reference value and that the sea surface height variations~$h$ are small compared to the reference water depth~$H$.
 This integrated hydrostatic balance can be written as the sea surface height budget

 where